codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/verify-requirements.md

 **New installation**
-If this is your first time installing CSDP, review and confirm that your deployment environment conforms to the minimum requirements for installation.
+If this is your first time installing Codefresh, review and confirm that your deployment environment conforms to the minimum requirements for installation.
 Check the [system requirements]({{site.baseurl}}/docs/runtime/requirements).

 **Existing installation**
 If you already have a runtime installation on your cluster, you have two options: